Mino260806/miwtool/README.md

 python main.py --encode_wfeditor /path/to/input --output /path/to/output
 ```
 Or use the script example:
-1. For Redmi Watch 2 China/Poco Watch: "scripts for encoding-decoding\encode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)
+1. For Redmi Watch 2 China/Poco Watch: "bin\encode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)
-2. For Redmi Watch 2 Lite: "scripts for encoding-decoding\encode-lite_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)
+2. For Redmi Watch 2 Lite: "bin\encode-lite_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)

 ### Compiling to unpacked file
 ```commandline
 python main.py --decode_wfeditor /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for encoding-decoding\decode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "bin\decode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)

 where `path/to/input` refers to the folder which contains the exported "watchface.json" and the images